From Philadelphia to New York City: 4 Best Ways to Get There

 Flying from Philadelphia International Airport is one of the fastest ways to reach New York City, but given the time it would take to get to the airport, clear security, check bags, and fly, you are looking at the same amount of time or more when compared to the train.

-Keeping that in mind, if you prefer to fly, United provides the most number of non-stop flights between Philadelphia International Airport and Newark Airport (EWR).
+Keeping that in mind, if you prefer to fly, United provides the most non-stop flights between Philadelphia International Airport and Newark Airport (EWR).
 Oftentimes, the airfares are cheaper than train tickets.